CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/content-information.md

 ### CrossKnowledge Content additional Requirements

 95% of CrossKnowledge content will not require any more specific software, including videos and CrossKnowedge Session built with Mohive.
-Some third party content might require Flash Player.
-Please ask us for detailed information.

-Please note that content built with Flash will not be responsive.